-- 1 Press the Menu Select button directly below OPTN while viewing the message. - 2 or to SEND and press the Menu Select button directly below SEND.
+- 1 Press the Menu Select button directly below Optn while viewing the message. - 2 or to Send and press the Menu Select button directly below Send. - 3 Perform one of the following actions:

-- 3 Perform one of the following actions: - or to scroll through the address list and highlight the required address. - or to LOTHER RECPHT1 and press the Menu Select button below EDIT.
-When a blinking cursor appears in the ENTER ADDRESS screen, use the keypad to type the address entry. - 4 Press the Menu Select button below SEND or the PTT button to send the message.
+- or to E0ther Recpntl and press the Menu Select button below Edit.
+When a blinking cursor appears in the Enter Address screen, use the keypad to type the address entry. - 4 Press the Menu Select button below Send or the PTT button to send the message.

-Note: Press the Menu Select button directly below BACK at any time to return to the previous screen.
+Note: Press the Menu Select button directly below Back at any time to return to the previous screen.

 You can append a priority status and/or a request reply to your message.
-See Priority Status and Request Reply of a New Text Message on page 88 for more information.
+See Priority Status and Request Reply of a New Text Message on page 91 for more information.